niamhnishiochain/pixel-matching/README.md

 * Slope: calculated from elevation image [documentation](https://developers.google.com/earth-engine/apidocs/ee-terrain-slope)
 * Global Human Modification: 2016, 1km resolution  [link](https://developers.google.com/earth-engine/datasets/catalog/CSP_HM_GlobalHumanModification)

+### Other Potential Features
+Gross primary production: think of it as a forest characteristic, annual carbon uptake by photosynthesis [link](https://developers.google.com/earth-engine/datasets/catalog/MODIS_006_MYD17A2H#description)

 ## Outstanding
 * RELATING THE SAMPLE PIXEL TO ITS MATCH!
 * There are some features which are important to add: percentage forest cover, and climate variables.